Akipuff/YgoProPatcher/README.md

 **This program was discontinued by Szefo09 and is now being continued by Akipuff**

-The app uses the Internet to update.
+The software uses the internet to update.

 The app doesn't integrate in YGOPro2.
 This app will get you up-to-date with newest card databases and pictures for your YGOPro2 client.